ma-a-arc/odin-recipes/README.md

 October 13th, 2021 - 4h52
     I was up at four doing this.
 I'm done styling the index page and am moving onto the css for the actual recipe pages.
 It's going well.
 I gotta make lunches for work now though so I guess that's it for this morning.
 I'll be revisiting this at night maybe.
 I hope I'm using GitHub properly.
 I push origin main every time I shut my laptop's screen.
 Maybe I'm just supposed to commit changes and push when it's ALL done?
 I don't know.
 I'll keep doing it my way until someone tells me I'm doing it wrong.
+19h30
+    Time for another foray into this course!